 Cannas are the only genus of flowering plants that belong to the Cannaceae family.
 These plants aren’t actually true lilies, as most people believe, but are instead more closely related to plants such as ginger, bananas, arrowroots, birds of paradise, and heliconias.

-The most common variety of canna lily that we grow in our gardens is Canna indica, sometimes called achira in Latin America.
+The most common variety of canna lily we grow in our gardens is Canna indica, sometimes called achira in Latin America.
 There are also Canna glauca varieties as well as combinations of the two.

 These flowers are native to tropical and subtropical regions of the Americas and have become naturalized in most places.
 Though most often grown as ornamental plants, either directly in the garden or in pots, they also have many uses in agriculture, jewelry-making, musical instruments, and more.
 In some parts of India, canna lilies are even fermented to produce alcohol!